orobertg/focus/README.md

 2. **Timer appears** at the last saved position (or center of screen)
 3. **Toolbar appears** with controls
 4. **System tray icon** shows in taskbar

+**Linux users:**
+- GNOME desktop?
+You may need to install the AppIndicator extension for the system tray icon
+- Using Wayland?
+Some features work best on X11 (see [Troubleshooting](#-troubleshooting))

 ### Basic Usage